 – Senior citizens who do not have business income are exempted from paying advance tax.

 - Other Facilities – Senior citizens need not fix an appointment for applying for a passport.
-They can walk-in and will be given preference in terms of waiting time.
-They are given discount in MTNL phone bills and priority hearing in high court.
-Some hospitals give discount on medical treatment for them.
+They can walk in and will be given preference in terms of waiting time.
+They are given discounts in MTNL phone bills and priority hearings in the high court.
+Some hospitals give discounts on medical treatment for them.

 Senior citizens deserve to be treated with compassion and concern and therefore some organizations and the government provide certain facilities to them so that their sunset years are easier.
-Please share if you have come across any other investment options for senior citizens – also share tips, ideas, opportunity & strategy for retired people.
+Please share if you have come across any other investment options for senior citizens – also share tips, ideas, opportunities & strategies for retired people.